caepa/caepa.github.io/fact-sheets/_posts/2015-03-20-ged-impact.md

 title: The Impact of the 2014 GED on Adult Education in Colorado
 author: Paulette Church, MA; Past President of CAEPA
 ---
-Commissioned by the Colorado Adult Education Professional Association

 ## Summary:

 The GED has been the only test used to document a Colorado high school equivalency diploma for decades.
 Revised GED exams were released to be administered in 2002 and most recently in 2014.
 Because of computerized record-keeping by the WIA Adult Education and Family Literacy Act (AEFLA) grant recipient centers, the effect of the newest version can be studied in relationship to the previous version.